 What to pack for your African Wildlife Safari

 Part of the fun of booking an African Wildlife Safari is in the planning from what to wear, choosing the right currency, where to stay, visa and health requirements, what bag to take and through to which camera to take for capturing your African journey on.
-We have put together a recommended list on what to pack for your Africa Wildlife Safari and remember everyone’s needs are different so this is a guide and for you to choose from.
+We have put together a recommended list on what to pack for your Africa Wildlife Safari and remember everyone’s needs are different so this is a suggested guide, and dependent on your desired trip.

 Washing is available in most camps and lodges and often included in the package so don’t over pack.
 Generally you will be moving between camps so plan your wash days while staying for 2 nights or more giving time for your clothes to dry.

 Layering is the key to success.
 Early safaris there is usually a chill in the air, mid-morning you through to afternoon the sun is shining and the temperate warms up and then for your afternoon safari through to drinks around the camp fire you will need a fleece.

 Clothing should be comfortable, casual, lightweight, breathable, hand-washable and quick-drying.
 Avoid taking your favourite white outfits as they may not return home white thanks to the rich red African dirt.
 The wildlife finds red obvious and tsetse flies have an attraction to blue so simple bush colours like olive, khaki and brown colours are ideal.